-On August 27, 2009, the Board of Directors maintained the quarterly dividend at \$.165 per share or an annualized rate of \$.66 per share.
+On December 3, 2009, the Board of Directors maintained the quarterly dividend at \$.165 per share or an annualized rate of \$.66 per share.

-Prior year basic and diluted weighted shares and earnings per share have been adjusted based on Financial Accounting Standards Board (FSAB) issued FASB Staff Position (FSP) No. EITF 03-6-1, Determining Whether Instruments Granted in Share-Based Payment Transactions are Participating Securities.
-The impact to basic earnings per share for the prior year quarter and prior year to date due to the adoption of this FSP was \$0.01.
-The impact to diluted earnings per share was \$0.01 for the prior year to date.
-There was no impact to diluted earnings per share for the prior year to date.
+Prior year basic and diluted weighted average shares and earnings per share have been adjusted based on guidance issued in June 2008 that states that unvested share-based payment awards that contain nonforteitable rights to dividends or dividend equivalents whether paid or unpaid, are participating securities and shall be included in the computation of both basic and diluted earnings per share.
+This guidance was effective for all periods in fiscal years beginning after December 15, 2008.
+The impact to basic earnings per share for the prior year quarter was unchanged while the prior year to date was \$0.01.
+The impact to diluted earnings per share to diluted earnings per share for the prior year to date.